Jacob’s Pillow Dance Award Winners

 Sounddance, 2009

-The 2009 performance seen here was a truly historic one – from the last engagement during Cunningham’s lifetime, and the last that he himself saw of his dancers.
-The performance was streamed to his laptop so that he could view it at home in his final days, and you can see this thrilling moment from Sounddance to help remember a towering innovator of modern dance.
+The 2009 performance seen here was a truly historic one—as part of the last engagement during Cunningham’s lifetime, and the last time that he himself saw his dancers.
+The performance was streamed to his laptop so that he could view it at home in his final days, and you can view this thrilling moment from Sounddance as a reminder of Cunningham’s towering legacy.

 Next: